urbit/developers.urbit.org/content/blog/asl-announce.md

 Most—but not all—Urbit app development has focused thus far on social media and cryptocurrency applications.
 This makes sense, and it's a strength of the current Urbit platform primitives.
-But so much more can be done:  games, of course, but also life management, instrumentation, CLIs, data visualization, and so much more.
+But so much more is possible:  games, of course, but also life management, instrumentation, CLIs, data visualization, and so forth.
 With Urbit's peer-to-peer distribution system, there are no gatekeepers, and anyone can start their own app store.

 At the same time as ASL, the Urbit Foundation is holding a hackathon with prizes